flimflam-austin/hugo-cms-test/site/content/quick_reads/20180816-18-08-16-who-keeps-our-secrets/index.md

       clearance, according to most recent estimates.
     _key: card-3-8dfd31d3-5636-4f26-a97f-e4521339117e
   - order: 3
-    body: "## Why Revoke Brennan?\n\n> “Mr. Brennan has recently leveraged his status as a former high-ranking official with access to highly sensitive information to make a series of unfounded and outrageous allegations a\x14 wild outbursts on the Internet and television a\x14 about this administration.  \n  \n  \n  \nPresident Trump"
+    body: "## Why Revoke Brennan?\n\n> “Mr. Brennan has recently leveraged his status as a former high-ranking official with access to highly sensitive information to make a series of unfounded and outrageous allegations a\x14 wild outbursts on the Internet and television a\x14 about this administration.\"  \n  \n  \n  \nPresident Trump"
     _key: card-4-7bec2b90-b800-4097-aef2-38e74f73239d
   - order: 4
     body: >-